 How People’s perceptions of a large natural environment change over time

-Identify 2 groups of people who were involved in the environment in the past and are still involved today. his is groups like indigenous people or local residents, primary industries (farmers, loggers or miners) and governments.
+Identify 2 groups of people who were involved in the environment in the past and are still involved today.
+This is groups like indigenous people or local residents, primary industries (farmers, loggers or miners) and governments.
 Look at how they perceived the environment in the past and how and why their perceptions have changed to the present day.
 Change is likely to be the consequence of the greed for money, the increased population, an increase in infrastructure like roads and power and utilities and the growing pressures for conservation as environments become less sustainable.
 It is important to show a change – the best answers indicate a change such as from environmental to economic.

 What students should be able to do: Draw a speech bubble for 2 different groups of people and how they perceived this environment in the past and how they perceive it today.
 Then explain why this perception has changed.
 Write an essay on this.